briansdenny/briandenny.net-dev/content/post/get-started/index.md

 ---
-title: 🎉 In-App upgrade process mentioned in Q2 earnings call
+title: 🎉 In-app upgrade process mentioned in Q2 earnings call
 summary: A project I am currently collaborating on with the VP of eCommerce was highlighted in Consensus Cloud Solutions' Q2 earnings call.
 date: 2024-08-08